Jubatian/rrpge-spec/specs/data.rst

 ------------------------------------------------------------------------------

-The RRPGE Incremental palette is a generic any bit depth suitable palette.
-It is constructed by two major design goals:
+The RRPGE Incremental palette is a basic 4 bit palette laid out in an incremental manner, that is also providing an useful color set for 1 bit, 2 bit and 3 bit modes.

-- Make it useful for most applications providing "good" colors.
-- Organize the colors in the most useful manner.

-The first goal is met for any bit depth while the second only for the first 64 (6 bit depth) colors.

 Following some characteristics are described at each bit depth: